Alabama Hospital Refuses to Bill Your Health Insurance?

 To understand why, you’ll need to understand how health insurance billing works.
 Typical health insurance companies have written agreements with hospitals to provide coverage.
 The provider treats the insured, then the health insurance company is billed.
 But, the insurer only pays a portion (often about one-third) of the bill and the rest is adjusted or “written off”.
-This normal procedure, however, is often bypassed when it is a car accident.
+This normal procedure, however, our Birmingham car accident attorneys have seen it often bypassed when it is a car accident.
 In this case there is usually a liability carrier for the at-fault driver.
 The hospital reasons that they will make more money not billing the health insurance and instead, billing the full amount to you so it can be paid from your injury settlement.

 To avoid this deceptive practice, we encourage our clients to send the bill directly to their health insurance, effectively “going around” the hospital’s greedy attempt to exploit the patient’s injury claim.
 Once paid by the patient’s insurer, the hospital is contractually obligated to void their lien.